Skip to main content

 Place your sausages on the hot side of the grill, searing them a minute or two per side before turning them.

-Once the sausages have acquired a brown-to-black sear on each side, it's time to transfer them to the cooler side of your grill.
+Grilling these little links is an art that requires you full attention, lest they burn!
+Once they’ve have acquired a brown-to-black sear on each side, it's time to transfer them to the cooler side of your grill.
 Here you can let them cook more slowly without the risk of burning.
 They should take another 5-10 minutes before they're cooked all the way through.

 The great thing about cooking sausages in the oven is that there's less risk of burning them, and you don't need to turn them quite so frequently as you would when frying.
 The oven does most of the work for you.

-Make sure your sausages are cooked all the way through, with no pink meat inside.
+Make they’re cooked all the way through, with no pink meat inside.

 How to Boil Sausage